mattermost/mattermost-plugin-identity-groups-sync/docs/INSTALL.md

 {"timestamp":"2025-04-09 14:22:12.333 -04:00","level":"error","msg":"Failed to fetch groups count","caller":"app/plugin_api.go:1112","plugin_id":"com.mattermost.plugin-identity-groups-sync","error":"failed to get groups count: could not get groups count: 403 Forbidden: unknown_error"}
 ```

 If you applied the incorrect role to your service account user you will need to revoke the service account session in order for your service account to pickup the newly applied role.
-Remember the correct role is .
+Remember the correct role is **manage-users**.
 In order to revoke a Keycloak session inside Keycloak, you would need to have **Use refresh tokens for client credentials grant** enabled.
-1. Apply the **realm-admin** to the **mattermost-admin** client.
+1. Apply the **manage-users** role to the **mattermost-admin** client.
 2. Navigate to **Sessions** in the **mattermost-admin** client.
 3. Click the 3 dots on the right and sign out.
 ![Keycloak revoke session](./assets/keycloak-revoke-session.png)

-If you don't see the session inside Keycloak, you can destroy the session Mattermost has stored by updating the Plugin configurations in the Mattermost System Console.
+If you don't see the session inside Keycloak, you can destroy the session Mattermost has stored by updating the Plugin configurations in the Mattermost System Console and clicking **Save**.

 ### My SAML user is not being added to his groups inside Mattermost when logging in